Veloxium/mon-store/README.md

 ## Contributing

 Contributions are welcome!
-If you want to contribute to MonStore, please follow the [Contribution Guidelines](CONTRIBUTING.md).
+If you want to contribute to MonStore, please contact me on [Instagram](https://www.instagram.com/mchfrnnda_/).

-## License

-This project is licensed under the [MIT License](LICENSE).